bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 #### Using dynamic objects

-The ExcelSource comes like all other components with with the abitilty to work with dynamic object.
+The ExcelSource comes like all other components with the ability to work with dynamic object.

 Just define your ExcelSource like this: